 - Discharge/release was not dishonorable

-If you’re a full-time or ¾-time student in a college degree program or a vocational or professional program, you can “earn while you learn” with a VA work-study allowance.
-These benefits are available to persons training under one of the VA benefit programs:
+If you’re a full-time or part-time student in one of our programs, you can “earn while you learn” with a VA work-study allowance.
+These military education benefits are available to persons training under one of the VA benefit programs: